Ranulf II of Alife

 Ranulf II (or Rainulf II, Rainulfo; died 30 April 1139) was the count of Alife and Caiazzo, and duke of Apulia.
-He was a member of the Italo-Norman Drengot family which dominated the Principality of Capua for most of the century between 1050 and 1150.
+He was a member of the Italo-Norman Drengot family which ruled the Principality of Capua for most of the century between 1050 and 1150.
 Ranulf's wife, Matilda, was the sister of King Roger II of Sicily.

+Family

-Ranulf II was the son of Robert, count of Alife and Caiazzo. and Gaitelgrima.
+Ranulf II was the son of Robert, count of Alife and Caiazzo, and Gaitelgrima.
 His grandfather was Ranulf I of Caiazzo, a brother of Prince Richard I of Capua.
 His great-grandfather was Asclettin, count of Acerenza.
 Asclettin was a brother of the Ranulf Drengot, the first Norman fiefholder in Italy.
 As the third Ranulf in his family, Ranulf of Alife is sometimes called "Ranulf III".